cumulusmx/ImportWC/README.md

 You can find the CreateMissing documentation online here: https://github.com/cumulusmx/CreateMissing

 ### Run the records editors in Cumulus MX
 There is no automatic way of updating the records in Cumulus MX.
 You will have to use the various records editors to manually update them.
-Load each records screen, and you can click record values and times from either the day file or teh monthy log files and they will replace the current values.
+Load each records screen, and you can click record values and times from either the day file or the monthy log files and they will replace the current values.

 Not having an automatic means of doing this is probably a good thing as it allows you to disregard (and possibly correct) silly values that may have crept into the day file and log files.
 If you have records from some previous software refer to those as well, as some transient values may have been recorded that are missing from the imported log files.